alexandraYesbabylon/projectFlow/README.md

 ```
 ## 4.- Authentication
-You need to create a account typing this command
+To create an account, use the following command:

 ```
 $ ./equal.run --do=model_create --entity=core\\User --fields[login]='project@example.com' --fields[password]='project'
 ```

-**Note**: User must be validated to be able to connect.
-To validate user type this command but you need to know your id.
+Please note that the user must be validated to gain access.
+To validate a user, use the following command.
+Make sure to have the user's ID:

 ```
 $ ./equal.run --do=model_update --entity='core\User' --ids=3 --fields='{validated:true}'
 ```

-Add a user as member of a given group.
+You can also add a user as a member of a specific group using the following command:

 ```
 $ ./equal.run --do=group_add-user --group=users --user=3
 ```

-Go to http://equal.local/apps/  ,login with your user and click in `Project` application.
+After completing these steps, go to http://equal.local/apps/, log in with your user credentials, and click on the "Project" application.

 ## 5.- Model definition

-Each Model is defined in a `.class.php` file , located in the `/packages/projectFlow/classes` .
-All classes inherit from a common ancestor: the `Model` class, declared in the `equal\orm` namespace and defined in `/lib/equal/orm/Model.class.php`.
+Each model is defined in a `.class.php` file located in the `/packages/projectFlow/classes directory`.
+All classes inherit from a common ancestor: the Model class, which is declared in the `equal\orm` namespace and defined in `/lib/equal/orm/Model.class.php`.

-A class is always referred to as an **entity** and belongs to a package.
-Packages and their subdirectories are used as ` namespaces package_name`
+In this context, a class is always referred to as an entity and belongs to a specific package.
+Packages and their subdirectories are used as namespaces with the format `package_name`.

-The generic filename format is: `{class_name}.class.php` .
+The standard filename format for these class files is: `{class_name}.class.php`.

 ### Company.class.php

-The `creationdate` is the current date by default  , so use `time() `.
+The `creationdate` field is automatically set to the current date by default, so you can use `time()` to capture it.

+Feel free to continue with additional information or explanations about the `Company` class and its structure.

 ```php
 <?php